jeremyvanlier/enrol_coursepayment/README.md

 ![Moodle35](https://img.shields.io/badge/moodle-3.5-brightgreen.svg)
 ![PHP7.0](https://img.shields.io/badge/PHP-7.0-brightgreen.svg)

 With this plugin you can sell courses to your moodle users.
-There is also a [availability plugin](http://git.dev.avetica.net:8080/luuk/availability_coursepayment) available.
+There is also a [availability plugin](https://deploy01.avetica.net/technisch-team/moodlefreak/availability_coursepayment/) available.

 Description
 ====================
-This plugin allows you to sell courses with multi pull gateways.
+This plugin allows you to sell courses with multiple gateways.

 Has support for:
 * Mollie gateway.